bookshelfdave/erln8/README.md

 ## What erln8 isn't

-- erln8 does not build manage Erlang build dependencies.
+erln8 does not manage Erlang build dependencies.
 If you are using erln8, I'm assuming you are already capable enough to figure these out on your own.

 ## Status